nesrinebentmessek/vaccine-misinformation-llm/README.md

 # Vaccine Misinformation Chatbot

-**Project type:** Proof-of-concept NLP chatbot

-This project demonstrates fine-tuning a GPT-2 model to **detect and correct vaccine misinformation**.
-The goal is to explore natural language processing and model fine-tuning with limited resources while applying best practices for dataset handling and model deployment.
+This project demonstrates fine-tuning a GPT-2 model to **detect and correct vaccine misinformation centered around COVID-19**.
+The goal is to explore natural language processing and model fine-tuning while applying best practices for dataset handling and model deployment.

 **Dataset Source / Credit:**
 This dataset was obtained from [Vax-Culture: A Dataset for Studying Vaccine Discourse on Twitter](https://github.com/mrzarei5/Vax-Culture)